helderco/cmsplugin-sections/README.md

 cmsplugin-sections
 ==================

-This is a plugin "system" (really just two) for making "single-page scroller" websites super easy.
+This is a plugin "system" (really just three) for making "single-page scroller" websites super easy.

-It provides a Section Container plugin and a generic Section plugin out of the box.
+It provides a Section Container plugin, a generic Section plugin and an optional Sections Menu plugin out of the box.
 Section Containers allow Section plugins to be added inside them.
 Section plugins will allow anything inside them, but have some basic configuration of their own, namely:

 1. Title - The title of the section;